Mark A. Howland: Biography

 Howland ran for the Freetown Board of Selectmen in 1999 and was defeated by Lawrence N. Ashley.
 In 2000, Howland ran again and defeated incumbent selectman Robert A. Robidoux.
 He served for one term, from 2000 - 2003.
 In 2002, he was elected to the Massachusetts House from the 12th Bristol District, and in 2003 he did not seek re-election to the Freetown Board of Selectmen.
 In 2004, he was defeated in his bid for re-election to the House by Stephen Canessa, a Lakeville school committee member.
 In 2005, Howland moved to New Bedford and ran for mayor against incumbent mayor Frederick Kalisz, Scott Lang, and former mayor George Rogers.
 Howland was defeated in the primary.

 In early 2006, Howland announced the possibility of running again for the State Representative seat that he lost to Canessa in 2004.
-In June 2006, Howland officially announced his candidacy against Canessa, deciding to run as an independent rather than on the Democrat ticket.
+In June 2006, Howland officially announced his candidacy against Canessa, deciding to run as an independent rather than on the Democratic ticket.
 He was defeated in the November 7 general election.

 Howland is the owner of WHALE Environmental Services, LLC in Kahuku.
 He is married, and has two children.